Collaborative Watershed Projects

 Aging infrastructure is especially vulnerable to the extreme storms of climate change - especially culverts, which transport water under roadways.
 Learn what a culvert is, why they’re important, and explore getting certified to assess them through a NAACC certification.

-In 2023, the Collaborative certified a dozen new lead observers and assessed over 100 culverts in the Mumford River subwatershed.
-Based on your feedback, we’re offering this training again in the summer of 2024 - sign up here!
+In 2023-2024, the Collaborative certified over 50 new lead observers, a dozen trainers, and assessed over 150 culverts in the Mumford River subwatershed.
+We’re offering a limited training again in the spring of 2025 - contact Caleigh to learn more.

 Dams are downright complicated.
 Environmentalists often push right for removal, but community members and other groups may love the sound, the waterfall, the history, the recreational impoundment, or other aspects of the dam.
 It’s important to consider the future of aging infrastructure and determine what can be done to balance goals such as public safety, climate resilience, ecological restoration, recreation, and preservation of culture.